section-engineering-education/engineering-education/articles/connecting-library-application-to-sql-server-using-windows-forms/index.md

 After copying the database query, paste it as a new query and execute it.
 You should be able to see the name of the database `pubs` to the left of your screen.

 ![CreatingPubs](/engineering-education/connecting-library-application-to-sql-server-using-windows-forms/CreatingPubs.png)

 *Creating Pubs database*

 ### Application main form
 In this tutorial, we will build an end-to-end application using Windows forms for managing books in a library by a librarian.

-We will use a project contains a main form, also add 3 other forms for adding, editing, and deleting books from the database.
+We will use a project which contains a main form, we also add 3 other forms used for adding, editing, and deleting books from the database.

 You can download the project from [here](https://github.com/mohamedgh16/Library-app-code-in-windowsforms).

-On opening the project, firstly we will work on the main form.
+Upon opening the project, we will work on the main form first.
 As you can see, it has 3 buttons, each button for a different operation.

 ![Mainform](/engineering-education/connecting-library-application-to-sql-server-using-windows-forms/Mainform.png)

 *Main form*

 Add a refresh button and 3 more other tabs, next to the `Titles` tab to use later.
 Also, add 4 more columns to the `DataGridView` to show the data of the library.